Philadelphia Criminal Appeals Attorney

 Once the Superior Court is notified of the appeal, it will send a docketing statement to the Philadelphia criminal appeals attorney or party who filed the notice of appeal.
 That document – which asks for general information about the case being appealed – must be completed and returned to the Superior Court.

 After the trial court writes its opinion, the record is transmitted to the Pennsylvania Superior Court.
-It will order that the appellant file is brief and reproduced record within approximately 40 days of the order.
+It will order that the appellant file is brief and reproduced within approximately 40 days of the order.
 This deadline can usually be extended if a motion requesting more time is filed.

 The reproduced record is a collection of the materials necessary for the appellate court to decide the case.
 Depending on what happened in the trial court and what issues are raised on appeal, what is required to be included in the reproduced record can vary significantly.
 But the penalty for not including important materials can be severe: the state’s appellate courts often deny review of claims if the necessary documents are not in the record.
-With such important consequences, this is a task for an experienced criminal appeals lawyer in Philadelphia.
+With such important consequences, this task is for an experienced criminal appeals lawyer in Philadelphia.

 After the appellant’s brief is filed, the party that won in the lower court – known as the appellee, and usually the prosecution in criminal cases – has 30 days to file its brief.
 That deadline can also be extended by filing a motion.
 In that brief, the appellee argues why the lower court’s decision was correct.